 He and his wife, Jean, have been married for 46 years, and have two children and three grandchildren.

 A veteran of the Indiana State Department of Agriculture, Connie Neininger now serves as the Assistant Director of Hoosiers for Renewables.
 Connie is an advocate of rural economic development and renewable energy and her private consultant business – CN Consulting LLC – provides expertise in these fields.

 Before launching her own company, Neininger worked on economic development and international trade with the Indiana State Department of Agriculture, and prior to that held economic development roles in Cass and White counties.
 As an economic developer, she led the process to orient both landowners and the public-at-large regarding the tremendous economic opportunity from wind energy projects, including the first four phases of the Meadow Lake Wind Farm.
 Connie also spent nearly two decades in the banking industry helping, among other things, organize the White County Community Foundation.

-Connie is married to her husband, Ross, and they have one daughter and two granddaughters.
+Connie and her husband Ross have one daughter and two granddaughters.

 Prior to joining Hoosiers for Renewables, Stephanie founded Wells Strategy + Solutions in 2019, specializing in government affairs, research and data analysis, and program administration.
 Previously, she was the Vice President of Workforce Development for the Indiana Manufacturers Association, where she developed an employer-driven workforce policy and spearheaded the creation of the Indiana Federation of Advanced Manufacturing Education (INFAME), a work-based learning initiative.